rspamd/rspamd.com/doc/modules/external_services.md

 ### oletools default mode

-In order to send only office files to the olevba analyzer set mime_parts_filter_regex and mime_parts_filter_ext like shown below.
+In order to send only office files to the olevba analyzer enable scan_mime_parts (needed for versions < 1.9.5) set mime_parts_filter_regex and mime_parts_filter_ext like shown below.
 (Maybe this list is still incomplete).
 Sometimes office files are sent with the generic content-type `application/octet-stream`.
 You can enable UNKNOWN to catch these, but this will also catch non-office file attachments like images, pdf etc. Sending non-office files to olevba will result in error messages.

 ~~~ucl
 # local.d/external_services.conf